 Guided imagery

-Guided Imagery is a behavioral therapy based on psychological suggestion and sensory awareness, which involves professional guidance to help patients construct positive internal images while in a relaxed state.
+Guided Imagery is a behavioral therapy based on psychological suggestion and sensory awareness.
+Through professional guidance, it helps patients construct positive internal images while in a relaxed state.
 This therapy is primarily used to improve psychological stress, alleviate pain perception, and promote mind-body coordination.
 Its core principle involves utilizing the brain's response to visual, auditory, and other sensory signals to reorganize negative emotional processing patterns.

-In clinical practice, therapists use verbal descriptions or recorded media to guide individuals into a deep relaxation state and imagine specific scenes to achieve therapeutic goals.
-This non-invasive therapy is often combined with other psychological or physical therapies and is suitable for patients of various ages and health conditions.
+In clinical practice, therapists guide individuals into a deep relaxation state via verbal narration or recordings, encouraging them to imagine specific scenes to achieve therapeutic goals.
+This non-invasive therapy is often combined with other psychological or physical treatments and is suitable for patients of various ages and health conditions.

 Types and Mechanisms of Treatment

-Guided Imagery mainly divides into "Therapeutic Imagery" and "Narrative Imagery."
-The former designs scenarios targeting specific symptoms, such as relaxation training before surgery; the latter helps individuals process traumatic memories through storytelling.
+Guided Imagery mainly divides into two categories: "Therapeutic Imagery" and "Narrative Imagery."
+The former involves scenarios designed for specific symptoms, such as relaxation training before surgery; the latter uses storytelling to help individuals process traumatic memories.
 Its mechanisms include activating the parasympathetic nervous system, regulating amygdala activity, and enhancing cognitive control in the prefrontal cortex.

-The biological basis of this therapy lies in the neuroplastic response of the brain to fictional scenarios.
-When individuals deeply immerse themselves in specific imagery, the sensory cortex and emotion-related brain regions generate neural signals similar to real experiences.
-This neural compensation effect can effectively alleviate actual symptoms.
+The biological basis of the therapy lies in the brain's neuroplastic response to imagined scenarios.
+When individuals deeply immerse themselves in specific imagery, sensory cortices and emotion-related brain regions generate neural signals similar to real experiences.
+This neural compensation can effectively alleviate actual symptoms.

 Indications